QubesOS/qubes-app-linux-input-proxy/README.md

 --------

 There are two packages available:

-1. qubes-input-proxy-sender - to be installed in VM with actual input device
+1. `qubes-input-proxy-sender` - to be installed in VM with actual input device
-2. qubes-input-proxy - to be installed in dom0
+2. `qubes-input-proxy` - to be installed in dom0

 Those packages already contains useful service files.
 The only thing you need to do, is to setup appropriate policy in `/etc/qubes-rpc/policy/qubes.InputMouse` (and maybe also `qubes.InputKeyboard`).
-Default policy dany any access.
+Default policy deny any access.

 Manual usage
 ------------